millenniumdisk/platinum-compass/html/README.md

 <img src="images/cat_pic1.jpg" alt="cat" width="200" height="100">
 ```

-bookmark - when a web page is very big, specific portions of the page can be bookmarked and clicked in a link to go to that part
+bookmark - when a web page is very big, specific portions of the page can be bookmarked for quick navigation

 element id - unique name of an html element used for modifying its appearance